hilaryrichardson/richardsonlab.github.io/research/index.md

   <li>Investigating the impact of blindness on theory of mind development (with Drs.
 Marina Bedny & Rebecca Saxe)</li>
   <li>Using naturalistic movie stimuli to characterize early development in the ventral visual stream (with Drs.
 Freddy Kamps, Nancy Kanwisher, & Rebecca Saxe)</li>
   <li>Examining development of brain regions recruited for language in neurotypical & autistic children (with Halie Olson & Drs.
 Evelina Fedorenko & Rebecca Saxe)</li>
+  <li>Investigating the impact of siblings on theory of mind development (with Koraima Sotomayor Enríquez)</li>
 </ul>

 #### Open Science